 - Including time for starting up and shutting down, the average PowerPoint session lasts 250 minutes.

 Those figures, if accurate, are incredible.
-Let’s break them down a bit more.
+Let’s break down the PowerPoint math a bit more.

 In order not to be sensationalist, let’s assume that the above figures wildly overestimate the reality.
 Let’s assume that instead of 30 million PowerPoint presentations a day, there are only 1 million per day (i.e., 3.3% of the given figure).
 And let’s assume that the average PowerPoint presentation lasts exactly 60 minutes and not 250 minutes (i.e., one quarter of the given figure).